As an Amazon Associate I earn from qualifying purchases.

 - Bake the rounds for 8 minutes, flip them over, then bake for another 8 minutes.
 Remove from the oven and allow to cool completely on the baking sheet.
 Store cookies covered at room temperature up to 1 week.

-- It is imperative you use chilled dough.
+- Chilled dough: it is imperative you use chilled dough.
 Chill pie crust scraps in the refrigerator at least 30 minutes before use.

-- You may also use fresh pie crust that hasn't been cut at all yet.
+- Pie crust: you may also use fresh pie crust that hasn’t been cut at all yet.
 You are not limited to only leftover scraps for these cookies!